aaronbloomfield/ccc/hws/metamask/index.md

 <img src="metamask-pop-up.webp" style="float:right;border:1px solid black">

 This assignment uses the [MetaMask](https://metamask.io/) extension to Google Chrome.
 Unfortunately, it does not run in any other browser; meaning you can't use Firefox, Safari, Edge, or Internet Explorer.
 You have to use Chrome for this assignment.

+Note: at some point below, MetaMask will ask for a password to be set -- remember that password, as it will be needed every time you restart the browser and MetaMask.

 Here are the MetaMask setup steps: